ibexa/documentation-developer/docs/releases/ez_platform_v2.5.md

 ### Updating

-The `leafo/scssphp` package had to be replaced by `scssphp/scssphp` does to maintainability.
+The `leafo/scssphp` package had to be replaced by `scssphp/scssphp` due to maintainability.
 If you use classes from the `Leafo\ScssPhp` namespace, change them to `ScssPhp\ScssPhp`.

 ### SolrCloud